MIPS/gcc/gcc/config/arm/types.md

 ; fmov               floating point to floating point register move.
 ; fmul[d,s]          double/single floating point multiply.
 ; fsqrt[d,s]         double/single precision floating point square root.
+; ghost              a pseudo-instruction that produces no executable code ;                    and thus has length 0.
+These instructions can be ;                    useful for things like barriers.
 ; load_acq           load-acquire.
 ; load_byte          load 1 byte from memory.
 ; load_4             load 4 bytes from memory.